 Your friends have a drink.
 They become more talkative and gestures become animated.
 They’re up for a night on the town.
-But after a few more drinks, actions seem to slow down– is alcohol a depressant after all?
+However, after a few more drinks, actions seem to slow down– is alcohol a depressant after all?

 Stimulant or Depressant?

-Stimulants affect the body by flooding it with energy through the artificial release of dopamine.
+Stimulant drugs affect the body by flooding it with energy through the artificial release of dopamine.
 Examples of drugs falling into this category include cocaine and methamphetamines.
 Depressants act as sedatives.
 They fall under the same category as opiates and barbiturates.

 When is Alcohol a Depressant?